TheHaricover/projetCompilateur/README.md

 Finally, since "CallE", "voidify" don't work.
 I'm going to seek for another solution.

 A very charming colleague helped me for "CallE", because I had an error which forbade me to enter non-typed expressions (with "0" instead of "tp") in "tp_expr".
-Thznks to his voodoo magic, probably, and thanks to my brain, him and I took down this problem and found a solution.
+Thanks to his voodoo magic, probably, and thanks to my brain, him and I took down this problem and found a solution.
 The ultimate solution, realised by my colleague's hands who's a CAML professional.

 Second problem : In the "tp_expr" function, on the filter of "BinOp" and "IfThenElse", I used "tp_of_expr" from the "lang.ml" file implemented through the command "open Lang".
 However, this command seems to not correctly work on my computer, so I was in the obligation to use "#use "lang.ml;;" instead of "open Lang".